By Robert Viagas

 1928 Birthday of actress Marian Seldes who has appeared in nearly two dozen Broadway plays including Deathtrap, Equus, The Chalk Garden, The Milk Train Doesn't Stop Here Anymore and several plays by Edward Albee, including Tiny Alice and A Delicate Balance.
 The latter won her the 1967 Tony Award as Best Feature Actress in a Play.

-1937 Eva Le Galliene is Hamlet in a new production of Shakespeare's tragedy, opening tonight at the Cape Playhouse in Massachusetts.
-Le Galliene, while an obviously odd choice to play the Danish prince, is not the first female to take on the role.
+1937 Eva Le Gallienne is Hamlet in a new production of Shakespeare's tragedy, opening tonight at the Cape Playhouse in Massachusetts.
+Le Gallienne, while an obviously odd choice to play the Danish prince, is not the first female to take on the role.
 Sarah Bernhardt had done it as well.
 Also in the cast is future stage legend Uta Hagen, making her professional debut as Ophelia.

 1939 Pulitzer Prize-winning stage and screen writer Sidney Howard is killed today in a tractor accident.
 Howard, approximately 48 years old, won the Pulitzer for his 1924 play, They Knew What They Wanted.
 That play would later be made into the Frank Loesser musical, The Most Happy Fella.
 Just before his death, Howard had completed the screenplay for the film, "Gone With the Wind."